Prototype-Fund-Hardware/windkit/README.md

 <div align="center">
   <img  src="./images/WindkitLogo.svg" />

   #### ⚠️ Caution: The windkit is still in development.
-Prototype not field tested yet!⚠️
+Prototype not field tested yet!
+Project is not recommendet for reproduction yet!!!⚠️

 </div>